britneyng/recipebook/README.md

 Dumpling was removed from the Cookbook.

-###Phase 4 Task 3
+### Phase 4 Task 3
-Given more time, I would improve the general structure of my program by implementing more abstraction to reduce duplication between certain methods.
-While all the classes are fairly cohesive, I could use an abstract class or interface for the IngredientList/StepList classes to accomplish this.
+Given more time, I would improve the general structure of my program by abstracting more between classes that are similar (i.e. IngredientList/StepList) to reduce duplication between certain methods.
+While I believe that the classes themselves are fairly cohesive and that there is little coupling overall, I could certainly benefit from using an abstract class or interface for the IngredientList/StepList classes to accomplish this.